 - Avoid engaging with aggressive drivers: If you encounter an aggressive driver, the best thing to do is to avoid engaging with them.
 Don't make eye contact, don't retaliate, and don't try to teach them a lesson.
 Simply focus on your own driving and try to get out of their way.
 Engaging with an aggressive driver will only escalate the situation and increase your risk of an accident.

 - Practice empathy: Empathy is the ability to understand and share the feelings of others.
 When you're driving, try to put yourself in the shoes of other drivers and consider why they might be acting the way they are.
 This can help you to be more patient and understanding, even when others make mistakes.
-Remember, everyone makes mistakes from time to time, and it's important to extend grace to others on the road.
+Remember, everyone makes mistakes from time to time, and you'll want to extend grace to others on the road.

 - Take breaks: Long drives can be tiring and stressful, which can increase your risk of aggressive driving.
 Take frequent breaks to stretch your legs, get some fresh air, and relax.
 Even a short break can make a big difference in your mood and alertness.